-An important note to sponsored students or those who wish to have grade reports sent to individuals other than themselves: In order for ECULA to send your sponsors a copy of your grades, you must fill out a Buckley Form in your Pirate Portal.
-Without this form, the Program Director does not have permission to share your grades with anyone, including your family members.
+An important note to sponsored students: In order for ECULA to send your sponsors a copy of your grades, you must fill out a Buckley Form in your Pirate Portal.
+Without this form, the Program Director does not have permission to share your grades with anyone.